sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 **Zalim** Sure!
 Thanks Seb!

-We built the new compiler from scratch and targeting the next goals.
+We built the new compiler from scratch, and we are targeting the next goals.
 We wanted to have fast compilation, because we think it’s important to have a sub-second round trip time and to achieve that we generate binaries directly and later going to make it incremental.
-We don’t do much optimizations during development but use Binaryen to optimize release builds.
-We also wanted to have small binaries and great integration with hosts, for example to avoid leaks with cross module links.
+We don’t do many optimizations during development but use Binaryen to optimize release builds.
+We also wanted to have small binaries and great integration with hosts, for example, to avoid leaks with cross-module links.
 And modern shiny proposals help us a lot with it.

 ![](/images/wasmio23/slide9.png)